What Are the Different Types of Internships? - Intern Program Tips

 Time of year.
 Internships typically run the duration of an academic quarter or semester, or over a summer or winter break.
 Summer internships are typically the most popular because students have less academic requirements and more availability.

 Based on the time of year, the basic types of internships are semester internships, quarterly internships, summer internships, fall internships, spring internships, and holiday or winter internships (i.e. over a winter break).
 It’s also possible to work with interns for longer durations, or even year-round.

 Industry.
 Internship programs are also classified by industry; this usually corresponds with the interns' majors.
-While there are obviously hundreds of possibilities, some of the most common include marketing internships, advertising internships, finance internships, entertainment industry internships, legal internships, technology internships, fashion internships, PR internships, and publishing internships.
+While there are obviously hundreds of possibilities, some of the most common include marketing internships, advertising internships, finance internships, fine or performing arts internships, legal internships, technology internships, PR internships, and publishing internships.

 Paid versus unpaid internships.
-There are legal ramifications—and blurred lines—regarding whether it is permissible to employ interns without pay (most depend on meeting the legal definition of "intern").
-For now, however, it's sufficient to say that paid internships and unpaid internships are another method of classification.
+There are legal ramifications—and blurred lines—regarding whether it is permissible to employ interns without pay (most depend on meeting the legal definition of "intern")1.
+For now, however, it's sufficient to say that paid internships and unpaid internships are other methods of classification.

 Credit versus no-credit internships.
 For-credit internships and not-for-credit internships is another type of categorization, as it's a common misconception that internships are always in exchange for college or university credit.

 In actuality, internships can be part of academic coursework; however, they can also be part of an individual's extracurricular plan to gain experience.
 When an internship is performed in exchange for college credit, the assigning of credit is strictly between the student and his or her school.